 “I felt Jane never washed her face, just added another layer of make up each day.”

 “What I had in mind, no professional make up man would have dared put on me.”

-So Bette was in charge of her own make-up for the film, and created Jane’s grotesque look all on her own.
-Though some doubted her instincts initially, as filming progressed it was hard to argue with the look Bette created for Jane Hudson: Jane’s garish appearance was absolutely perfect!
+So Bette Davis took charge of her own make-up for the film, and created Jane Hudson’s grotesque look herself.
+Though some doubted her instincts initially, as filming progressed, it was hard to argue with the look Bette created for her character: Jane’s garish appearance was perfect.

 “My reasons [for making Blanche glamorous] were just as valid as hers, with all those layers of rice powder she wore and that ghastly lipstick.
 But Miss Davis was always partial to covering up her face in motion pictures.
 She called it ‘art.’
 Others might call it camouflage—a cover up for the absence of beauty.”

 Physical Punishment on Whatever Happened to Baby Jane

 In addition to these mental games, Bette and Joan found ways to physically abuse each other during filming.